 Satisfaction with one's job and with working in the company is at an excellent level and in line with 2008 data.

-This is also true as regards the perception of the appreciation of one's work by managers, colleagues and clients.
+This is also true with regard to the perception of the appreciation of one's work by managers, colleagues and clients.

 The sense of belonging to the company and to the Group is high and exceeds both the data recorded in the previous Survey and the average Group data.
-As regards the fi gures, an extremely positive deviation from the average Group data is shown in all values.
-The perception of the client and of relations with the market is good and has increased since the previous Survey.
-The perception of the survey is still very good, both as regards the utility of it being repeated over time, and as regards confi dence in the fact that the company and the Finmeccanica Group will take the results into consideration and take targeted improvement actions.
+An extremely positive deviation from the average Group data is shown in all values.
+The perception of the client and of our company’s relations with the market is positive and has increased since the previous Survey.
+The perception of the survey is still very positive, both with regard to its repeated use over time, and with confidence in the fact that the company and the Finmeccanica Group will take the results into consideration and take targeted improvement actions.

-The Survey analyses the people’s perception with respect to 8 categories.
+The Survey analyses our employees’ perception with respect to eight categories.
 Below are summarized the results relating to each area of interest:

 - Performance.
 L’azienda si posiziona al terzo posto nel ranking di Gruppo.
 Questa dimensione (71,6%) risulta molto positiva in termini assoluti, in leggero aumento sui risultati della Survey 2008 (70,5%) e con uno scostamento positivo verso il dato di Gruppo (64,1%).
 Troviamo inoltre risultati positivi in tutti i paesi ove l’azienda è presente.

 - Multicultural Collaboration.
-The results in this category (60.5%) have improved signifi cantly compared to the 2008 results (44.7%).
-The deviation from the average Group data (52.2%) is wide.
+The results in this category (60.5%) have improved signifi-cantly compared to the 2008 results (44.7%).
+The deviation from the average Group data (52.2%) is significant.
 The company is placed in the upper part of the Group's ranking.